uruwhy/WinApiHashRust/README.md

 ## Roadmap
 - [ ] allow user to resolve an API that is outside of the initial set of target APIs
+- [ ] XOR-crypt module name string literals at build time and replace with routine to decrypt at runtime
 - [ ] check PEB to see if the requested module has already been loaded to avoid calling `LoadLibraryW` unnecessarily
 - [ ] cache modules to avoid having to reload them in case of future lookups outside of initial scope
 - [ ] XOR-crypt the addresses when storing them in memory and prior to using them